-The other great thing about this is that you don’t need to worry about contaminating your makeup with yucky cold sore cooties.
-For the best results, as with my pimple-concealing technique, it’s really important to concentrate your concealer only on top of the patch and not the surrounding skin.
+The other great thing about the cold sore patch is that you don't need to worry about contaminating your makeup with yucky cold sore cooties.
+For the best results, as with my pimple-concealing technique, it's really important to concentrate your concealer only on top of the patch and not the surrounding skin.

 How to cover dark circles

 Depending on how bad your circles are, you MAY need a different shade of concealer than the one you use for blemishes.
 I use the same one, and in general I think it's best to start there (since anything too light or mismatched *will* give you the reverse raccoon look).
 But if you really do have quite purple-toned shadows, think about investing in a slightly yellower concealer to counteract them.
 Test in natural light pre-purchase.

 You might also want a slightly creamier formula that's easier to blend than what you use for zits.
 But beware of the flip side of that: product that's TOO creamy will pool up in the little creases.
 Lately my fave under-eye product is from RMS Beauty, since it has the blendability of theBalm, but has less of a tendency to cake:

 Next, I use a combination of my fingers and a concealer brush (I like MAC's) to press the product all the way around my eye, anywhere there is darkness.
 So, over the entire lid, at the inner and outer corners, and then (duh) underneath the eye.